wajeht/powerlifting.gg/README.md

 > Why not `Typescript`?
 >
 > Talk is cheap.
 Submit `PR` instead.
 You're more then welcome to convert this whole project into `Typescript`!

+# 🤔 Why?

+`JavaScript` does not suck.
+Most developers ~~(You)~~ have skill issues and suck at writing `JavaScript`.
+Here is a very simple multi-tenancy application with each tenant operating with its own subdomain.

+How cool is that?
+I'd say it is pretty cool!

+We're using traditional server-side rendering with `Vue` as a client on some parts of the app where it makes complete sense and needs extensive interactivity.
+With a combination of modern tools like `Tailwind`, `Vitest`, `Playwright`, and more, your imagination is the limit.

+You might be asking: why not use `Next`, `Nuxt`, or some other `meta-framework`?
+This project seems like a hack and blah blah blah.

+SHUT UP!

+This whole codebase is `readable`, `extensible`, `testable`, and lastly, there is no damn `MAGIC` under the hood!

 # 💻 Development